Concrete Calculator guide

 How to use the Concrete Calculator

-The Concrete Calculator is a first-pass material estimator.
+The Concrete Calculator is a first-pass material estimator for a simple rectangular slab, pad, or walkway.
 It converts slab dimensions into cubic feet, cubic yards, cubic meters, and approximate bag counts.
-This guide shows what to enter, how to read the result, and which assumptions to double-check.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Concrete Calculator